EMarnus/Warhammer40kQuiz/README.md

 ### [Live Website](https://emarnus.github.io/Warhammer40kQuiz/)

 My Warhammer 40K quiz is meant to be a simple site made using HTML, CSS and Javascript.
 The objective of the site is to provide a fairly simple quiz for anyone intereseted.
 My main goal for the website was to have an easily expandable question pool, I was mostly sucessfull.
+To achive this separate json files were used for the diffarent question sets, and comments were left in script.js where code needs to be add for new files.
+Very easy to add more questions to existing files, just copy the existing format and they will work in game.

 ![Initial Mockup](./assets/images/initial%20wireframe.PNG)
 ![Responsive Mockup](./assets/images/Am%20I%20responsive.PNG)